-Reporting Entity (continued)
+B. Reporting Entity (continued)

 The primary criterion for including activities within the Charter School's reporting entity are set forth in Statement No. 14 of the Governmental Accounting Standards Board entitled "The Financial Reporting Entity" (GASB 14) as codified in Section 2100 of the GASB Codification of Governmental Accounting and Financial Reporting Standards.
 Under GASB Statement No. 14, the financial reporting entity is determined by the degree of oversight responsibility maintained by the Charter School.
 Oversight responsibility includes financial interdependency, selection of governing authority, designation of management, ability to significantly influence operations and accountability for fiscal matters.
 The combined financial statements include all funds and account groups of the Charter School over which it exercises operating control.
-The operations of the Bergen Arts and Science Charter School include two schools a Grade K-6 and a Grade 7-12 located in the City of Elmwood Park.
-There are no additional entities required to be included in the reporting entity under the criteria as described above, in the current fiscal Furthermore, the Charter School is not includable in any other vear. reporting entity on the basis of such criteria.
+The operations of the Paterson Arts & Science Charter School includes one school a Grade K-5.
+There are no additional entities required to be included in the reporting entity under the criteria as described above, in the current fiscal year.
+Furthermore, the Charter School is not includable in any other reporting entity on the basis of such criteria.

-B. Basic Financial Statements - Government-Wide Statements
+C. Basic Financial Statements - Government-Wide Statements